 8. Kilmore Quay harbour – a scenic visit

 This charming, fishing village is lined with thatched and whitewashed seaside cottages.
 It is a lovely place in the summer months with its cute cafés, traditional pubs, and seafood cuisine.
 This is also an ideal spot to visit the Saltee Islands from.
+These islands are one of the most unique places to visit in Wexford.

 7. Our Lady’s Island lake – home to our very own leaning tower